Welcome to the new KidsHealth website! See what is new.

 A specialist at the hospital needs to request these tests.

-Suggestions that may help some tamariki
+Suggestions that may help some children

 Parents often want to know what they can do to prevent UTIs.
 Not all UTIs can be prevented, but here are some suggestions that may help some tamariki.